bitcoinerlab/miniscript/README.md

 unknownSats: [ {asm: "<sig(key2)> <key2> <sig(key1)> <key1> 1"} ]
 ```

-By default `computeUnknowns` is disabled to keep enumeration manageable, so
+By default `computeUnknowns` is disabled to keep the number of solutions manageable, so
 unknown satisfactions are pruned and `unknownSats` is not returned.

 ### Tapscript context